-No new public facilities are currently planned within Foster except there is a committee considering the building of a new Police Station.
+There is one (1) new public facility which is currently planned in Foster.
+The Police Station Building Committee has put out an RFP for the building of a new Police Station.
+A contractor will be selected for construction by December 2023.
 A bond for the construction of the new Police Station at the intersection of Rt.
 94 and Rt.
 6 was approved by the taxpayers at the 2021 Financial Town Meeting.
 There are no existing facilities owned by either the municipality or the state, expected to be sold.
+The property which is currently owned by South Foster Vol. Fire Company is expected to be sold to the Town of Foster for construction of the new Police Station.